Frequently Asked Questions

 - limiting contact with people at higher risk like older adults and those in poor health

-- keeping a distance of at least 2 arms-length (approximately 2 metres) from others
+- keeping a safe distance from others

 Proper hygiene can help reduce the risk of infection or spreading infection to others: